securefederatedai/openfl/docs/supported_aggregation_algorithms.rst

   - replace your optimizer with SGD-based :class:`openfl.utilities.optimizers.torch.FedProxOptimizer` or Adam-based :class:`openfl.utilities.optimizers.torch.FedProxAdam`.
+    Also, you should save model weights for the next round via calling `.set_old_weights()` method of the optimizer before the training epoch.

 2. TensorFlow:

   - replace your optimizer with SGD-based :py:class:`openfl.utilities.optimizers.keras.FedProxOptimizer`.

+For more details, see :code:`openfl-tutorials/Federated_FedProx_*_MNIST_Tutorial.ipynb` where * is the framework name.

 =========
 FedOpt